Understanding Types of Breach of Contract

 A material breach strikes at the core of the contract.
 It happens when a party’s failure deprives the other of the main benefit they expected from the deal.
 For example, if a manufacturer delivers completely different goods than those ordered, the buyer can terminate the contract and pursue significant damages.

 Material breaches often justify ending the agreement entirely.
-In complex business setups, regularly reviewing your contracts with AI can reveal such risks early.
-Tools like ClearContract’s AI-powered contract review scan for critical terms — such as delivery obligations or key performance clauses — to spot areas where noncompliance would hit hardest.
+In complex business setups, the AI Contract Review agent reveals such risks early — scanning for critical terms like delivery obligations or key performance clauses to spot areas where noncompliance would hit hardest.

 Minor (Partial) Breach: The Contract Still Stands, But Compensation May Be Owed